inceptionlrt/smart-contracts/projects/vaults/README.md

 2. Check if coverage meets the minimum threshold.

 There is a `check-coverage.sh` script that will check if coverage meets the minimum threshold.
 The threshold for each coverage type could be set in the the `check-coverage.sh` file.

-> Don't decrease the coverage threshold values, write more tests instead.
+If any of threshold is not met, the script will exit with a non-zero code (job will fail).

-After running coverage check, it will add the results to pull request comment.
+After running coverage check, it will add the results as pull request comment.

+> Don't decrease the coverage threshold values in the script file, write more tests instead.
+Increasing the value is encouraged.

 ## CI